DemonVenom/DemonVenom/README.md

 **HCDD440 - Human-Centered Design and Development Capstone Course**

 [YumFood](https://github.com/DemonVenom/YumFood) - Dynamic Android mobile application project for HCDD440.
 Search for and save all of your favorite recipes!
 Improved and reimagined version of RecipEats.
+Created utilizing the Spoonacular API.

 **HCDD340 - Human-Centered Design for Mobile Computing**